By: Marilyn L. Davis

 - Between 1634 and 1637, tulips were so popular, they became a form of currency in Europe.

-- Then it takes passion or enthusiasm and infatuation for the subject
+- Passion or enthusiasm and infatuation for the subject

-- Then it takes learning more about our subject and researching
+- Learning more about our subject and researching

-- Then it takes reading other opinions on the subject – pro and con
+- Reading other opinions on the subject – pro and con

 When You Find Your Niche